electrode-io/electrode/docs/chapter1/quick-start/start-with-component.md

 ## Further: Adding More Components to the Packages

+> Note: You can skip this section if you do not need extra components.

 If you want to add more components to your project, go to `packages` directory and run `yo electrode:component-add` within the packages directory.
-You can skip this section if you do not need extra components.

 ```bash
 $ cd packages